 The primary difference to you between a major and minor nonconformance is that your registration cannot proceed until all major nonconformities are closed and verified by the Registrar.
 This usually involves a re-audit of the involved areas and, of course, the associated costs.
 Minor nonconformities require a corrective action plan and they are closed at the first surveillance.

-Auditors work for or contract to Registrars to perform registration assessments and surveillances.
+ISO auditors work for or contract to ISO Registrars to perform ISO registration assessments and surveillances.
 They are the “front line” in the process.
 The Registrars are responsible for ensuring Auditors meet qualification requirements.
 Their requirements include training in auditing, ISO 9001 training, and at least one member of the audit team must have experience in the industrial sector of the company being audited.